 The Chess Suite is written in Java and hence it basically runs on many operating system, including all the major ones (Windows, macOS, Linux/Unix).
 But the Java ecosystem has changed over the years, and so-called desktop applications like the Chess Suite are now out of fashion.
 There was a time some years ago when installing and especially updating Java was no longer easy.
 Thus I offered the Chess Suite as a Windows executable.
 But the free software used for this purpose does no longer exist.
 Fortunately, installing and updating Java has become easier again.
-That's why the Chess Suite is delivered as a JAR file for the third year in a row.
+That's why the Chess Suite is delivered as a JAR file for the fourth year in a row.

 Running a JAR file

-Make sure you have installed Java 17 or higher.
+Make sure you have installed Java 22 or higher.
 Then the JAR file can be started by a double-click.
 If it does not start, then open a command-prompt and check the Java version by the command java -version.

 First use